damiso15/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 # alx-low_level_programming
 * 0-memset.c - Write a function that fills memory with a constant byte.
 * 1-memcpy.c - Write a function that copies memory area.
+* 2-strchr.c - Write a function that locates a character in a string.